NixImagery/SWE-mkdocs/README.md

 $ mkdocs build
 ```

-This will build the site and place the files in a new folder called `site`.
-This folder contains all of the files you need for your website; you should upload it to your server's home folder, often called the document root, and located at `/var/www/html/exmaple.com/public_html/`.
+This will build the site and place the files in a new folder called `docs`.
+This folder contains all of the files you need for your website; you should upload the contents of `docs` to your server's home folder, often called the document root, and located at `/var/www/html/exmaple.com/public_html/`.
 Your ISP should tell you where to find it and how to upload files to your server.

-If you cloned this repository, then you can adjust the settings in github to serve the content from the `site` directory.
+If you cloned this repository, then you can adjust the settings in github to serve the content from the `docs` directory.

 ## Try it!